cosimameyer/cosimameyer.com/content/blog/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 ### Add a link section to the portfolio

-The portfolio section links to a short description where you can showcase your service, your client, the challenge and your solution.
-I think this is a fantastic approach to also present a data science portfolio.
-My projects are mainly open source, so there is usually no "real" client involved and instead of services, I usually rely on languages.
+The portfolio section links to a short description where you can showcase your service, your client, the challenge, and your solution.
+I think this is a fantastic approach to also presenting a data science portfolio.
+My projects are mainly open-source, so there is usually no "real" client involved and instead of services, I usually rely on languages.
 So this needed some tweaking.
 After adjusting the `portfolio/single.html` for the main part like this:

 ```
   <div class="container">